hashicorp/go-plugin/docs/extensive-go-plugin-tutorial.md

 }
 ~~~

-This is pretty simple.
-It defines a function which will return a string typed value.
+This defines a function which will return a string typed value.

 Now, we will need a couple of things for this to work.
 Firstly we need something which defines the RPC workings. go-plugin is working with `net/http` inside.
 It also uses something called Yamux for connection multiplexing, but we needn’t worry about this detail.